Project Based Non Executive Director

 Resource Constraints

 Startups often face significant resource constraints, including limited financial capital, human resources, and time.
-Non-executive directors must work within these limitations, helping the startup prioritize initiatives that offer the highest potential return on investment.
+Non-executive directors must work within these limitations, helping the startup prioritise initiatives that offer the highest potential return on investment.
 They play a crucial role in advising on efficient resource allocation, identifying areas where the startup can cut costs without compromising on quality or innovation.

 Rapid Growth and Scaling